-The GEO Group, Inc. ("GEO," "Company," "we" or "us") is furnishing this proxy statement in connection with the solicitation of proxies by our board of directors for use at the annual meeting of shareholders to be held at the Ritz Carlton Ft.
-Lauderdale, 1 North Fort Lauderdale Beach Boulevard, Fort Lauderdale, Florida 33304, May 4, 2011, at 9:00 A.M., Eastern Daylight Time.
+The GEO Group, Inc. ("GEO," "we" or "us") is furnishing this proxy statement in connection with the solicitation of proxies by our board of directors for use at the annual meeting of shareholders to be held at The Breakers, One South County Road, Palm Beach, Florida, 33480, May 4, 2012, at 9:00 A.M., Eastern Daylight Time.
 Please note that the proxy card provides a means to withhold authority to vote for any individual director-nominee.
-Also note that the format of the proxy card provides an opportunity to specify your choice between approval, disapproval or abstention with respect to the proposals indicated on the proxy card, other than with respect to the advisory vote on the preferred frequency for future advisory votes on executive compensation for which the proxy card will provide the frequency options of every three years, every two years and every year as well as the option to abstain from this vote.
+Also note that the format of the proxy card provides an opportunity to specify your choice between approval, disapproval or abstention with respect to the proposals indicated on the proxy card.
 A proxy card which is properly executed, returned and not revoked will be voted in accordance with the instructions indicated.
-A proxy voted by telephone or the internet and not revoked will be voted in accordance with the shareholder's instructions.
-If no instructions are given, proxies that are signed and returned or voted by telephone or internet will be voted as follows:
+A proxy voted by telephone or the Internet and not revoked will be voted in accordance with the shareholder's instructions.
+If no instructions are given, proxies that are signed and returned or voted by telephone or the Internet will be voted as follows:

-"FOR" the election of the nominated directors for the ensuing year;

-"FOR" the proposal to ratify the appointment of Grant Thornton LLP as the independent registered public accountants of GEO for the fiscal year 2011;

-"FOR" advisory approval of the resolution on executive compensation; and
+- "FOR" the election of the nominated directors for the ensuing year; - "FOR" the proposal to ratify the appointment of Grant Thornton LLP as the independent registered public accountants of GEO for the fiscal year 2012; - "FOR" the advisory approval of the resolution on named executive officer compensation; - "FOR" the adoption of The GEO Group, Inc. 2011 Employee Stock Purchase Plan; - "AGAINST" the shareholder proposal requesting director election by the majority vote standard; - "AGAINST" the shareholder proposal requesting the review, development and adoption of human rights policies; and - "AGAINST" the shareholder proposal requesting annual disclosure of lobbying information.

-"FOR" the option of every three years as the preferred frequency for future advisory votes on executive compensation.

-If you hold shares through an account with a bank, broker or other nominee, and you do not provide voting instructions, your shares still may be voted on certain matters.

 Under New York Stock Exchange rules, brokerage firms have authority to vote shares on routine matters for which their customers do not provide voting instructions.
-The ratification of the appointment of Grant Thornton LLP as our independent registered public accountants for 2011 is considered a routine matter.
+The ratification of the appointment of Grant Thornton LLP as our independent registered public accountants for 2012 is considered a routine matter.
 As a result, if you hold your shares through a broker and do not direct the broker how to vote your shares on this routine matter, your broker may vote the shares on your behalf.

-Under New York Stock Exchange rules, the election of directors, the advisory vote on executive compensation and the advisory vote on the frequency of the advisory vote on executive compensation are not considered routine matters.
+Under New York Stock Exchange rules, the election of directors, the advisory vote to approve named executive officer compensation, the adoption of the 2011 Employee Stock Purchase Plan, and the shareholder proposals are not considered routine matters.
 As a result, if a brokerage firm does not receive voting instructions from the beneficial owner of shares held by the firm, those shares will not be voted and will be considered broker non-votes with respect to those matters.
-A broker non-vote will have no effect on the election of directors or the advisory vote on the frequency for future advisory votes on executive compensation.
+A broker non-vote will have no effect on the election of directors, the advisory vote to approve named executive officer compensation, the adoption of the 2011 Employee Stock Purchase Plan and the shareholder proposals.

-This proxy statement, the notice of annual meeting, the proxy card and our 2010 annual report will be mailed or made accessible via the Internet on or about March 25, 2011.
+This proxy statement, the notice of annual meeting, the proxy card and our 2011 annual report will be mailed or made accessible via the Internet on or about March 23, 2012.